meta-is-beta/horadric-helper/README.md

 ## Configuration object

 When the library is loaded it will register a global object called `HoradricHelper`.
-You can use the `HoradricHelper.applyConfig` method to load either a single `PoeConfig` object or an array of `PoeConfig` objects.
+You can use the `HoradricHelper.PathOfExile.applyConfig` method to load either a single `PoeConfig` object or an array of `PoeConfig` objects.

 ### `PoeConfig` object